slerman12/Help-me/Philosophy/Cosmogenesis-Myth.md

 ## Deduction

-Let's define deduction succinctly and in such a way that's consistent with historical uses.
+Let's define deduction succinctly and in such a way that's consistent with historical use.

 ### Proofs